 - when we are going to have or have a contract with you for a service

 - we have to for the interests of third parties, if their interests outweigh your own personal rights and freedoms

 If we are using personal information that needs special protection, we will only do so in the situations listed above and if we need to meet any other requirements of data protection law.

 Some other reasons to use your personal information include:

 There may be circumstances where we will only use your personal information and or sensitive personal information where you agree to us doing so.
-If you have been asked and agreed that we can use your personal information, you can change your mind and notify us at any time in the same way you first gave us your permission – this could be by phone, online form, letter and so on.
-You can also contact our Data Protection Officer.
+If you have been asked and agreed that we can use your personal information, you can change your mind at any time in the same way you first gave us your permission – this could be by phone, online form, letter and so on.
+You can also contact our Data Protection Officer (DPO).

 Sharing your personal information